lectio divina

-Lectio Divina (divine reading, pronounced lexio dahveena) is a way of immersing ourselves in a short passage of Scripture with the idea of allowing the Holy Spirit to draw our attention to what He wants us to know in that time.
+Lectio Divina (divine reading, pronounced lexio dahveena) is a way of immersing ourselves in a short passage of Scripture or prayer with the idea of allowing the Holy Spirit to draw our attention to what He wants us to know in that time.
 It is a practice that invites us to slow down and pay attention.

-Click here for an audio file that you can listen to.
 The text is below if you prefer to read aloud to yourself.

 _____________________________